mitre/im_sample_algorithm/docs/README.md

 Not seeing what you need to know about?
 [Post an issue](https://github.com/mitre/im_sample_algorithm/issues).
 We gladly prioritize specific requests.
 Thanks!

-## EUROCONTROL BADA Development Necessary
+## EUROCONTROL BADA Development -- Necessary?

 This code uses [EUROCONTROL's BADA](https://eurocontrol.int/services/bada) for aircraft performance data.
-However, BADA functionality and code cannot be provided due to licensing restrictions imposed by EUROCONTROL.
-Please complete your own implementation of these concepts before using the code.
-See our related project, the [FIM MOPS Aircraft Dynamics & Control Model](https://mitre.github.io/FMACM), for a guide of what is needed.
+However, our BADA functionality and code cannot be provided due to licensing restrictions imposed by EUROCONTROL.

 Do you need BADA implemented to use this code base? **Nope**.
 Take a look at [the BADA usage guide](bada_usage_guide.md) to get more details.